mahmoud/sedimental/entries/curricula/enterprise_python.md

     * [Learn Python the Hard Way](http://learnpythonthehardway.org)

 A single run through of one of the above and you're ready to benefit from this course.
-Especially if you've done at least one Python project of 500 lines or more since the reading.
+Especially if you've applied the knowledge by attempting at least one Python project of 500 lines or more after the reading.
 You should know the fundamentals of the language, this course will teach you how to apply them.
 Along the way we'll be covering well-known architectural concepts and operating systems features, as viewed through the window of Python.

 ### What is Python?